Akin Gump Strauss Hauer & Feld: History

 According to OpenSecrets, Akin was one of the top law firms contributing to federal candidates during the 2012 election cycle, donating $2.56 million, 66% to Democrats.
 By comparison, during that same period Kirkland & Ellis donated $2.49 million, 59% to Republicans, while oil conglomerate ExxonMobil donated $2.66 million, 88% to Republicans.
 Since 1990, Akin has contributed $19.84 million to federal candidates, and since 2003 has spent $8 million on lobbying.

 The firm's clients includes the governments of Hong Kong, Japan, South Korea, the Maldives, and Nicaragua.

 The firm has offices in Dallas, Washington, D.C., San Antonio, Houston, Irvine, Fort Worth, New York, Moscow, Philadelphia, London, Los Angeles, San Francisco, Beijing, Hong Kong, Singapore, Abu Dhabi, Dubai, Frankfurt, Geneva and Hartford.
 In December 2023, Akin announced the decision to begin winding down operations in Beijing in 2024.

-In November 2023, amid a wave of antisemitic incidents at elite U.S. law schools, Akin Gump Strauss Hauer & Feld was among a group of major law firms who sent a letter to top law school deans warning them that an escalation in incidents targeting Jewish students would have corporate hiring consequences.
+In November 2023, Akin Gump Strauss Hauer & Feld was among a group of major law firms who sent a letter to the deans of several top U.S. law schools following an alleged rise of antisemitism on campuses following the start of the Gaza war.
 The letter said "We look to you to ensure your students who hope to join our firms after graduation are prepared to be an active part of workplace communities that have zero tolerance policies for any form of discrimination or harassment, much less the kind that has been taking place on some law school campuses."

 Involvement in Russia investigation

-Paul Manafort, a central figure in the 2017 Special Counsel investigation, was being represented by Melissa Laurenza, a partner of the firm.
-Melissa Laurenza's role in the Russian investigation centers from her representation of Manafort.
-The United States Office of Special Counsel compelled Melissa Laurenza to testify in the case.
-In October 2017, "New York University law professor Stephen Gillers said the judge was persuaded that there was significant evidence Manafort and Gates had duped their lawyer into sending inaccurate letters to Justice about their lobbying efforts and about what emails might exist about the work."
+During the 2017 Special Counsel investigation regarding Russian interference in the 2016 United States elections, Melissa Laurenza, a partner of the firm, was called to testify in Paul Manafort's trial.
+Laurenza had previously been Manafort's lawyer, and had reportedly helped him submit forms in which he registered as a foreign agent.
+In October 2017, the United States Office of Special Counsel compelled Laurenza to testify in the case; "New York University law professor Stephen Gillers said the judge was persuaded that there was significant evidence Manafort and [Rick Gates] had duped their lawyer into sending inaccurate letters to Justice about their lobbying efforts and about what emails might exist about the work."